shiva-mmishra/apna-college/README.md

 # apna-college
-this is my first reositiry
+this is my first repositiry
 <br>
 Author-shivam mishra